64kramsystem/personal_notes/git.md

 It's possible to preserve merges using `--rebase-merges`, although it's not entirely clear how to do funky manipulations of history.

+## History rewrite

+### Remove a file

-## Entirely remove a merge from the history
+In order to remove a file from the history, it's easier to use the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner).

+WATCH OUT!
+Don't forget to unprotect branches (e.g. `master`), otherwise, after pushing, the BFGRC will leave the repository in an inconsistent (history-wise) state.

+### Remove a merge

 To remove the merge `cleaner_pigz_compiling_flags`: